Decomposition of degenerate Gromov-Witten invariants

-We must however consider \emph{decorated} rigid tropical curves, and in particular we need to assign curve classes $\beta(v)$ to each vertex $v$.
+We must however consider \emph{decorated} rigid tropical maps, and in particular we need to assign curve classes $\bA(v)$ to each vertex $v$.
 Let $n_i$ be the number of edges in $\{E_{x_3},E_{x_4}\}$ attached to the vertex $v_i$.
-Since $E_{x_3}$ and $E_{x_4}$ indicate which ``virtual'' components of the domain curve have marked points mapping to $C_{\infty}$, it then becomes clear that the class associated to $v_1$ and $v_2$ must be $n_1f$ and $n_2f$ respectively, while the class associated to $v_3$ must be $C_0+n_3f$, where $n_1+n_2+n_3 = 2$.
+Since $E_{x_3}$ and $E_{x_4}$ indicate which ``virtual'' components of the domain curve have marked points mapping to $C_{\infty}$, it then becomes clear that